 Listening to the radio, while returning from seeing picture editors in London, Chris heard a BBC radio presenter describe travel photography as ‘…it’s all just pretty brochure shots and Photoshop.
 Anyone can do it!’

 That was the trigger – he realised it was time to do something to change this perception and to showcase the best travel photography and photographers.
-With his partner Karen, Chris decided to create an award that would celebrate and recognize the diversity and breadth of subjects covered by travel photographers, while demonstrating the creativity and skill required to take truly outstanding travel photographs.
+With his then-wife Karen, Chris decided to create an award that would celebrate and recognize the diversity and breadth of subjects covered by travel photographers, while demonstrating the creativity and skill required to take truly outstanding travel photographs.

 Launching an award